salesforce/lwc-rfcs/text/0000-node-reactions.md

 ## Unresolved questions

 - How will traversal work for native custom elements running in closed shadow mode?
-In web components, Lifecycle hooks behave the same regardless of mode of shadow DOM.
+In web components, Lifecycle callbacks behave the same regardless of mode of shadow DOM.
 For example: https://jsbin.com/misofod/edit?html,js,console,output
 - Are there any browser APIs that are faster than manual DOM traversal?

-Notes:
+*Footnotes:*
 1. isConnected works for regular dom and shadow DOM: https://jsbin.com/femohaqoku/edit?html,js,console,output
 2. isConnected works for shadowRoot node and other documentFragments
 3. When a node is moved to a different subtree, invoke its disconnectedCallback first and then the connectedCallback: https://jsbin.com/qawacil/edit?html,js,output
-4. All hooks for a given node is processed first before moving down the subtree: https://jsbin.com/qawacil/edit?html,js,output
+4. All callbacks for a given node is processed first before moving down the subtree: https://jsbin.com/qawacil/edit?html,js,output
-5. Hooks in subtree are invoked even in closed shadow mode.
+5. In native shadow, callbacks in subtree are invoked even in closed shadow mode.